 If you have been homeschooled, you may not follow the typical transcript or testing scenarios.
 Instead, you might be able to substitute a portfolio of your best work, a logbook of your community activities, or college credits earned before applying for admissions.
 Check with the schools you're applying to in order to find out what they need.

 I have received my financial aid award letter, but I still owe money to the school.
 Are there other loans I can apply for?

 Yes, consider taking out a private bank loan.
 In general, private loans allow you to borrow whatever else you need to cover your balance for the year.
-These loans are credit based, so most students will probably require a creditworthy cosigner, such as a parent or legal guardian.
+These loans are credit-based, so most students will probably require a creditworthy co-signer, such as a parent or legal guardian.

 Is there a loan my parents can take out for my education?

-Yes, many private lenders, as well as the Federal Government, offer student loans for parents.
+Yes, many private lenders, as well as the federal government, offer student loans for parents.

 The Federal Direct Plus Loan for parents has fixed rates set by Congress and allows your parents to borrow up to your cost of attendance, minus any other financial assistance received.
-However, it's possible you could find a lower-cost alternative through a private lender, which generally award interest rates based on the applicant's credit score.
+However, it's possible you could find a lower-cost alternative through a private lender, which generally awards interest rates based on the applicant's credit score.
 In addition, many private lenders do not charge an origination fee while the Direct PLUS does.

 Private student loans for parents are available through banks, credit unions, and other financial institutions, and offer a range of interest rate and repayment options.
 As mentioned before, approval is based on creditworthiness, so you may get lower interest rates than you could on a federal loan, as well as fewer or no fees.
 Therefore, a private parent loan may be a less expensive option.

 After estimating the total amount you'll pay with each option, it's important to compare them to find the best fit for you and your family.